ai-saas-notrai/notrai/public/lessons/lesson8.md

 ### Section 4.
 Proof of Execution by a Subscribing Witness

 If a person, (the "principal"), has signed a document but cannot personally appear before a notary public, another person, (the "subscribing witness"), can appear on the principal's behalf to prove the principal signed (or "executed") the document.
 (California Code of Civil Procedure section 1935.)
 This method of proving the person who signed a document is the person described as the signer in it is called a "proof of execution by a subscribing witness," or simply "proof of execution."
 A proof of execution proves the identity of the principal, i.e., the person who has signed a document.
 A principal cannot swear to the truth of the contents of a document by means of a proof of execution.
 A proof of execution by a subscribing witness cannot be used in conjunction with any power of attorney, quitclaim deed, grant deed (other than a trustee's deed or deed of reconveyance), mortgage, deed of trust, security agreement, or any instrument affecting real property.
 Also, a proof of execution by a subscribing witness cannot be used on any document requiring a notary public to obtain a thumbprint from the party signing the document in the notary public’s journal.
-(California Government Code section 27287;
+(California Government Code section 27287;California Civil Code section 1195(b)(1) and (2).)